Is There an Odds Shift for the Steelers Following the Metcalf Trade?

-PA gambling and betting is live.
-From sports betting to casinos and more, learn more about betting and gambling in PA from our experts.
+iGaming is legal in Pennsylvania today.
+From sports betting to casinos, poker and more, learn more about iGaming in PA from our experts.

-PennStakes.com is made up of experts in all things gambling, from PA sports betting to PA online casinos, and we're dedicated to empowering you to make smart, informed decisions.
+PennStakes.com is made up of experts in all things iGaming, from PA sports betting to PA online casinos, and we're dedicated to empowering you to make smart, informed decisions.

 With that being said, we want you to be safe and gamble responsibly.
-We have gambling resources across our site to help you make the best decisions possible whether you're gambling online in Pennsylvania or at a retail casino or sportsbook.
+We have iGaming resources across our site to help you make the best decisions possible whether you're online or at a retail casino/sportsbook.

-We're all about bringing you the latest in Pennsylvania gambling news in a way that's easy to follow.
-Here's our latest stories:
+We're all about bringing you the latest in Pennsylvania iGaming news in a way that's easy to follow.
+Below are a few bits of news from this month in the world of iGaming in PA:

-Below is a list of all the available gambling sites online in Pennsylvania:
+Below is a list of all the available sites you can either place sports wagers and/or gamble online in Pennsylvania:

 Site | Online Casino | Online Sports | Online Poker | Our Rating |